Farmata94/Sign-Hybrid/README.md

 <img src="icons/succes.png" alt="description" width="300"/>

-we have a file that is signed :
+We have a file that is signed :

 <img src="icons/file.png"  width="300"/>